RadekKoubsky/byteman-wildfly-log/README.md

 ###Byteman rule
 A byteman rule which is triggered at specific location in server bytecode.

-Rules are defined in directory ./rules and add logs to following parts of Wildfly:
+Rules are defined in directory ./rules and add logs to the following parts of Wildfly:

 * ejb.btm (EJB3 subsystem)
 * jms.btm (JMS subsystem)